opnsense/tools/README.md

 It will flush all previous packages except for ports, rebuild core and plugins and sign the sets if enabled.
-It can also explicity set "core" or "packages".
+It can also explicity set "core" or "plugins".
 It is used to issue hotfixes.